DHAMUN/About/README.md

 ### TODO
 1. [X] Simple Website
 A simple landing page.
-This was in my tech manager application.
-It showcases basic design skills.
-This is not my strength
 2. [X] Simple Server
-A server for DHAMUN.
-This is where all DHAMUN based applications will connect.
+A server for Referendum.
+This is where all Referendum based applications will connect.
 It will power (potentially) a mobile app, a web portal, etc.
 3. [ ] User Accounts
 Create user account services.
-Let people make their own DHAMUN accounts instead of signing up with paper and pencil
+Let people make their own Referendum accounts instead of signing up with paper and pencil
 4. [ ] User Dashboards
 Allow users to view personalized information about the conference, based on their assigned country.
 5. [ ] Admin Accounts
 Add support for admin accounts too.
 Similar to user accounts
 6. [ ] Admin Dashboard
-A powerful hub for DHAMUN admins.
+A powerful hub for Referendum admins.
 Allows them to manage and view user stats, and automagically assign countries
 7. [ ] Online Resolution Submission
 Remove the need to carry a USB in the conference.
 Build Google Docs intergration into user accounts, and let them submit a resolution by selecting a doc in their google drive.
 8. [ ] Live resolution vote tracking